The History of

 In 1982, the Bethlehem Child Care Center was opened in the lower level of the church and has continued to serve neighborhood children with preschool and latchkey programs until the present day.
 In the same year, a gift from the congregation to celebrate the church’s 60th anniversary made possible the refurbishing of the lower level of the church building and also provided the supplies for installation of a water system at Gemena in Zaire.
 Since then, Bethlehem members have been involved in short-term mission assignments in Zaire/Congo, Japan, Alaska, Ecuador, Mexico, Chile, Taiwan, and Cameroon.
 For nearly a decade, Bethlehem members have supported and built a strong partnership with a small church in Puerto Montt, Chile.
 In addition to sending short-termers, Bethlehem has continued its strong support of missionaries through the programs of the Evangelical Covenant Church.

 In the late ’90s, a second expansion to the church building added an elevator, office space, improvements to the Child Care Center’s facilities, and a Community Room.
-Under the leadership of the five senior pastors and multiple staff who have served the congregation since 1964, Bethlehem has seen new programs and initiatives alongside the preservation of a Sunday morning worship tradition rich in both beauty and substance.
+Under the leadership of the six senior pastors and multiple staff who have served the congregation since 1964, Bethlehem has seen new programs and initiatives alongside the preservation of a Sunday morning worship tradition rich in both beauty and substance.
 In its ninth decade, the church continues to affirm its historic commitment to being an urban church with specific focus on the neighborhood surrounding Bethlehem.